Carlo47/IRremoteControl/README.md

 # IRremoteControl
-The program uses the IRremote library to explore the codes of your infrared remote control.
+The program uses the IRremote library to explore the codes of infrared remote controls.
 The codes for 4 different remote controls are stored in a table which you can complete with your own codes.

 Each time a button is pressed, the table is searched for the decoded command and the assigned action is executed.

+With the buttons 0..3 we can switch from one controller to another.
 ## Parts
 The IR receiver breakout is from a sensor kit for Arduino